DaveSkender/Stock.Indicators/docs/_indicators/Adl.md

     .GetRsi(..);
 ```

-This indicator must be generated from `quotes` and **cannot** be generated from a chain-enabled indicator or method.
+This indicator must be generated from `quotes` and **cannot** be generated from results of another chain-enabled indicator or method.

 ## Response